libuconf/cni/SPEC.md

 ## Core Language
 A CNI document consists of an arbitrary amount of statements.
 A statement may either be a section declaration, key-value pair, or key-rawvalue pair.
+Whitespace between elements is not significant, meaning that unless it would be consumed otherwise (such as in a value of a key-value pair), it may be inserted whenever.
+This obviously includes empty lines, as well as prepending statements with whitespace, though more uses will be mentioned later.

+Note: some technically valid syntax is discouraged.
+Have a read through the test suite to see what is discouraged.
+Note: a comment does not count as whitespace.
-Note that it is valid to have multiple statements assigning to the same key.
+Note: it is valid to have multiple statements assigning to the same key.
 In the event this happens, the last key definition wins.
 For example,
 ```